Compliance and Ethics Training FAQ

 • The Compliance & Ethics Program at UT Austin: This course is intended to address Executive Order RP36 as well as the definition of an effective Compliance and Ethics Program as stated by the Federal Sentencing Guidelines.
 It covers some basic information about some of the rules and policies we must abide by while working for the State of Texas.
 This course is required by the university every two years for all employees and certain affiliated workers.

-• Equal Employment Opportunity (EEO): All State employees are required by the Texas Labor Code to take this course within the first 30 days of employment and every 2 years thereafter.
+• Workplace Discrimination and Harassment: All State employees are required by the Texas Labor Code to take this course within the first 30 days of employment and every 2 years thereafter.
 The university also requires certain affiliates to take this course.

 • Cybersecurity Awareness: UT System policy, UT Austin policy, and the Texas Government Code all require cybersecurity training for employees and certain State contractors/subcontractors within the first 30 days of employment and every year thereafter.